lungyoungyu/pathfinding-visualizer/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

-I got help getting started with this application from AlgoExpert founder and YouTuber, Clément Mihailescu.
+This application was inspired by AlgoExpert founder and YouTuber, Clément Mihailescu.